aniraannu/Uplearn/README.md

 # Uplearn
+Welcome to Uplearn!
 Uplearn is an innovative e-learning platform designed to provide personilized learning experience for users across various application, Uplearn offers interactive courses, real-time progress tracking, and a dynamic content delivery system.
 It is a full-stack e-learning platform designed to provide a seamless learning experience with modern web technologies.
 This project leverages Node.js, MongoDB, Mongoose, JWT, React, and GraphQL, and is deployed using Render.

 ## Table of Contents
 Description